 A regular or special full-time graduate student at MIT may enroll to take subjects (exclusive of thesis) at Harvard (except Harvard Extension School and Harvard Summer School) without paying additional tuition, provided that this enrollment does not exceed one-half of the student's total registration for the term.
 This cooperative arrangement is not applicable to the summer session or, except in limited circumstances, during IAP.

 Requests for cross-registration must be approved by the student's MIT department of registration and should generally be confined to subjects that are not offered at MIT.
 Students will not be allowed to attend classes in which additional registrants put an undue load on the instructors.
-The procedures to be followed are available on the Registrar's Office website.
+The procedures for cross-registration are available on the Registrar's Office website.
 Grades earned in Harvard subjects appear on MIT transcripts as the closest equivalent MIT grade.

 Graduate students are eligible to participate in the Wellesley-MIT Exchange Program.
 Wellesley courses are not considered graduate-level subjects, but may be accepted for graduate credit toward a student's degree with the approval of the department.
 For details about the exchange, see the program description in the section on Undergraduate Education.